ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 To restore a backup to a new service instance,

 1. Click in the corresponding row to expand the options for the backup you want to restore.
 2. Click the **Restore** button.
-A message is displayed that a restore from backup has started.
+3. Use the Dialog box to select from some available options.
+The new deployment is automatically named `<name>-restore-[timestamp]`, but you can rename it.
+You can also select the region where the new deployment is located.
+Cross-region restores are supported.
+4. Click the **Restore** button.
+A "restore from backup started" message appears.
 Clicking on **Your new instance is available now.** will take you to your _Resources List_.

-The new service instance is automatically named "postgres-restore-[timestamp]", and appears on your {{site.data.keyword.cloud_notm}} dashboard when provisioning starts.

 ### Restoring a Backup in the CLI